20hawkeye/TheMessenger/README.md

 Built on the very appealing "QT Creator" IDE, to be released under the "GNU GENERAL PUBLIC LICENSE (3)"... the application promisses to be slick, community oriented, and "perhaps" full of personality.

-* Soon to be at "beta testing" release stage...
+* Soon to be at "beta testing" release stage... only a few procedures left... at around a few dozen functions so far.

 Technical specs:

-* simple server / client / sql
+* simple server / client / sql / smtp
 * regional server support
 * openssl stand alone encryption ( ... )